hpi-swa/Squot/src/Squot.package/SquotWorkingCopy.class/README.md

-I connect a Store with a local repository and a historian, so you can create new versions with snapshots from the store and restore the snaphots from versions.
+I connect a project with a local repository and a historian, so you can create new versions with snapshots from the project and update the project from other versions.

 Instance Variables
 	name:				<String> display name of this working copy